Reclaim youth and community programs at the NYC Fort Washington Armory

 A change in leadership and policy is needed immediately and the only way that this will happen is through informed pressure from our community and local politicians.

-The eviction of GDS, a 16-year tenant organization who has positively impacted the lives of our community; especially the young and elderly, required more consideration and clarity.
+The eviction of GDS, a 17-year tenant organization that has positively impacted the lives of our community; especially the young and elderly, required more consideration and clarity.
 What problem leads to this drastic step without even so much as an explanation, discussion or attempt at a resolution?
 The GDS eviction letter is dated within 2 days of this piece coming out.
 The timing is questionable.

 Please visit GDS www.excelgds.org to learn about their transformational work.
 Their newest program Excel Alive Inside has helped to break back the lives of young children and teenagers.
 They have learned about empathy by interacting with the elderly in nursing homes who suffer from dementia and Alzheimer's disease.